Governance

 After several years reporting for independent radio, Sue progressed into editorial roles at the BBC, Channel 4 and ITN where she edited the flagship News at Ten.

-Sue will take over as chair of the NCTJ in September 2024.
+Sue became chair of the NCTJ in September 2024.

 Abu Bundu-Kamara